-The key purpose of ESR is to maintain and illustrate the presence of onshore and free zone companies who undergoes the respective Core Income Generating Activities with respect to the Economic Substance Test.
+The primary purpose of ESR is to establish, maintain and illustrate the presence of onshore and free zone companies which undertakes the respective Core Income Generating Activities with regard to meeting the Economic Substance Test.

 ESR Notification Filing